 How to cite this article:

-Nagaraj GP, Dr. SK Manjunatha and Eshwara KA.
+Nagaraj GP, Dr. SK Manjunatha, Eshwara KA.
 Effect of autogenic training and meditation on mental stress management among Kabaddi players.
-International Journal of Yogic, Human Movement and Sports Sciences.
-2019; 4(2): 269-271.
+Int J Yogic Hum Mov Sports Sciences 2019;4(2):269-271.